Homecoming Overview & Facts

-- The Southern Miss Homecoming parade will again use its historic downtown route along Front and Main streets.
+- The Southern Miss Homecoming parade will travel along Hardy Street and through campus.
 As one of the university’s oldest traditions, the parade will include floats, the Pride of Mississippi Marching Band, current and alumnae members of the Dixie Darlings, Southern Miss athletes and much more.

 - The Southern Miss homecoming parade originally traveled through downtown Hattiesburg on its way to the university campus, but was rerouted along Hardy Street and through campus in the 1980s.